lilygrierjil/data-engineering-zoomcamp/week_1_basics_n_setup/2_docker_sql/hw1_part_a/README.md

 - 2019-01-15
 - 2019-01-10

+I used the following query:
+'''
+SELECT
+	lpep_pickup_datetime
+FROM green_taxi_trips
+ORDER BY trip_distance DESC
+LIMIT 1;
+'''
+to come up with 2019-01-15.

 ## Question 5.
 The number of passengers

 In 2019-01-01 how many trips had 2 and 3 passengers?